Starting our Bordeaux wine education

 I saved my menu, so I can tell you my meal included some white sardines, filet of sole, mushrooms, and leeks (sounds so boring like this).
 I went the little bit adventurous route and selected the sweetbreads, which I had never tried.
 My husband stuck with duck breast.

-| Tasty servings from l'Observatoire du Gabriel . | ||||
+Tasty servings from l'Observatoire du Gabriel.

-Observation: Multiple winery tours had pointed out using egg white fining in their processes.
+Multiple winery tours had pointed out using egg white fining in their processes.
 It has been done for centuries.
-I said, Gee, what do you do with all the yolks?
-That is the origin of the rich canelé pastry that you see everywhere in this region.
+I said, "Gee, what do you do with all the yolks?"
+The surfeit of yolks is the origin of the rich canelé pastry that you see everywhere in this region.
+They are formed in a distinctive shape.

 Everything was deliciously prepared and presented.
 The service was impeccable.
 I might have had one of my favorite white wines I have ever had.
 I snapped a picture of the bottle but it's unlikely that I would find it again, or want to pay for it if I did.